jiangts/blog/resources/templates/md/posts/2015-9-12-blue-crab-obx.md

 rope to haul in the trap, and some super cheap chicken for bait.
 Excitement
 level: 8/10.

-We head out to a dock on the Pamlico Sound side of OBX that's actually owned by a waterfront restaurant (lol).
+We head out to a dock on the sound side of OBX that I think is actually owned by a waterfront restaurant (lol).
 Drop the trap in.
 Expectations: 10/10.

 We were making casual bets on how many crabs we'd have when we hauled the trap